magiblot/tvision/README.md

 * On Gentoo (and possibly others): `-ltinfow` if both `libtinfo.so` and `libtinfow.so` are available in your system.
 Otherwise, you may get a segmentation fault when running Turbo Vision applications ([#11](https://github.com/magiblot/tvision/issues/11)).
 Note that `tinfo` is bundled with `ncurses`.

 `-lgpm` is only necessary if Turbo Vision was built with `libgpm` support.

-If you choose the CMake build system for your application, you may simply copy the logic from Turbo Vision's [`CMakeLists.txt`](https://github.com/magiblot/tvision/blob/151956daee10e3428e6910bbf9385066d1e55507/CMakeLists.txt#L79).

 The backward-compatibility headers in `include/tvision/compat` emulate the Borland C++ RTL.
 Turbo Vision's source code still depends on them, and they could be useful if porting old applications.
 This also means that including `tvision/tv.h` will bring several `std` names to the global namespace.